MA in International Relations

 All applications must be received in full at least 30 days before the intended matriculation date.

 All applicants whose native language is English or those whose degrees are from an accredited institution where the language of instruction is English are required to submit results of the Graduate Record Examination (GRE).
+Applicants with 7 or more years of relevant professional experience may apply to waive the GRE requirement.
 Non-native English speakers are required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they hold a degree from a U.S.-accredited institution before enrollment at SIS.
 The minimum TOEFL score for full admissions consideration is 100 on the Internet-based test (iBT) or 600 on the paper-based test.
 The minimum IELTS score is 7.0.
 Applicants should plan to take the GRE so that the scores are available at the time of application.

 All applicants must submit two letters of reference evaluating previous university-level academic performance and suitability for graduate study in international affairs, at least one of which should be from an academic source.
 The application should include a résumé and a statement of purpose.
 Applicants must submit transcripts from all institutions attended.
 Cultural factors are considered in evaluating transcripts and examination results.

 Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master's degree must be completed in the student's first semester in the graduate program at American University.
 A minimum grade of B in each course is required for transfer.
 Transfer courses must have been completed within five years of admission and must fulfill stated requirements of the degree program and be approved by the School.

 - 36 credit hours of approved graduate coursework with a cumulative grade point average of 3.00, including 12 credit hours of core courses, 6 credit hours in methods and analysis, 9 credit hours in a concentration, 6 credit hours of electives, and 3 credit hours in a capstone experience.